Project: Tidal Turbine – Orkney

 Tratos & Orbital Marine Power cooperation

-The tidal turbine developed and manufactured by Scottish Engineering Company, Orbital Marine Power, which employs a bespoke Tratos cable solution, reached full rated power at the European Marine Energy Centre, Orkney.
+The Tidal turbine developed and manufactured by Scottish Engineering Company, Orbital Marine Power, which employs a bespoke Tratos Tidal Power Cable solution, reached full rated power at the European Marine Energy Centre, Orkney.

 Tratos originally supplied its cable system for ScotRenewables’ SR2000 2MW tidal turbine testing programme in 2015.
 After undergoing grid connected commissioning works prior to Christmas last year, the SR2000 was re-connected to its subsea cable and, following energisation, the 500-tonne floating tidal turbine commenced generation of power export to the local Orkney grid.

 Since then, the turbine has been undergoing a phased testing programme leading to full, 2MW rated export capacity being achieved on 12th April.